d0sse/nova-darkula-theme/README.md

 ## 👋 Hello!
-Welcome to Darkula theme!
+Welcome to Darkula theme

 A dark theme based on Darcula JetBrains IDEs (Idea, PhpStorm...)